This page is intended to provide information for F-2 dependents regarding benefits, eligibility and other information specific to the F-2 visa.

 - However, F-2 spouses and children are permitted to enroll in "less than a full course of study," even if the part-time course of study grants academic credit towards a degree program.

-- Study that is "avocational or recreational in nature" is permitted "up to and including a full-time basis."
+- A study that is "avocational or recreational in nature" is permitted "up to and including a full-time basis."

-- F-2 children may engage in full-time study at the K-12 (kindergarten - 12th grade of high school) level.
+- F-2 children may engage in full-time study at the K-12 (kindergarten - 12th grad of high school) level.

 If an F-2 dependent wishes to pursue full-time study, the F-2 must obtain approval for a Change of Status (COS) to F-1 or J-1 status prior to full-time enrollment.
 Please read our Change of Visa Status page and contact ISSS for more information.